Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Paradis Latin Show Options

 You can book the cabaret show with or without dinner.
-Le Paradis Latin has a show especially designed and adapted for the whole family.
+Le Paradis Latin also has a show especially designed and adapted for the whole family.
 Named “Mon Premier Cabaret” (my first cabaret), this show runs three afternoons a week (Wednesdays, Saturdays, and Sundays) and every day during French school vacations.

 Le Paradis Latin Cabaret Show